Brittonlj/MyShoppingCart/README.md

 - I used the [OneOf](https://github.com/mcintyre321/OneOf) package to implement Value Objects as F#-like [Discriminated Unions](https://learn.microsoft.com/en-us/dotnet/fsharp/language-reference/discriminated-unions).
 This cuts down on using null values and exception throwing as flow control.
 - I used [xUnit](https://xunit.net/), [Moq](https://github.com/moq/) and [FluentAssertions](https://fluentassertions.com/) for unit testing

-My next steps are to add unit tests and a simple front-end.
+My next steps are to add a simple front-end.

 Thanks for taking a look and have a great day!